fifixsandy/Proj2-NGLYD/README.md

 - libqt5widgets5
 - qt6-base-dev
 - graphviz
+- build-essential libgl1-mesa-dev

 Installation using installer
 ---------

+Make sure you have installed at least these dependencies:
+- qt6-base-dev
+- libqt5widgets5

 Check out user guide and this link: https://youtu.be/7aKtf3fzd5Y

 Installation using make
 ---------
-Make sure that you have installed all needed dependencies
+Make sure that you have installed all needed dependencies.

 From src folder: